Warm autoimmune hemolytic anemia: Clinical features and diagnosis

 This topic review will discuss the clinical features and diagnosis of AIHA due to warm agglutinins [1,2].
 Treatment of this disorder is discussed separately.
 (See "Warm autoimmune hemolytic anemia: Treatment".)

 ●AIHA is a frequent problem in patients with systemic lupus erythematosus, occurring in up to 10 percent of patients.
 This subject is discussed separately.
-(See "Hematologic manifestations of systemic lupus erythematosus in adults", section on 'Autoimmune hemolytic anemia'.)
+(See "Hematologic manifestations of systemic lupus erythematosus", section on 'Autoimmune hemolytic anemia'.)

 - Gehrs BC, Friedberg RC.
 Autoimmune hemolytic anemia.
 Am J Hematol 2002; 69:258.